ship-armada/armada/GOVERNANCE.md

 - **Delegation expiry.** Delegations lapse after 6-12 months unless renewed.
 Prevents permanent power accumulation by early delegates.
 - **Integrator governance participation.** Volume-weighted integrator input on fee and integration policy.
 - **Surplus deployment mechanisms.** Buyback execution engine (MAB), direct fee distribution, or hybrid — governance decides based on conditions.
 See §Treasury Distributions.
+- **Delegation override (liquid democracy).** Allow delegators to override their delegate's vote on a specific proposal after the delegate has cast it.
+The delegator's portion of voting power is subtracted from the delegate's vote and applied independently.
+This addresses the limitation that once a delegate votes, delegators who disagree have no recourse on that proposal — redelegation only takes effect for future proposals.
+Implementation requires tracking each delegator's contribution to a delegate's snapshot balance, decrementing already-cast votes, and handling gas costs that scale with override count.
+Related designs exist in liquid-democracy-style governance systems.
+This is a governor upgrade, not a token change.